Arifureta

 Arifureta: From Commonplace to World's Strongest (ありふれた職業で世界最強, Arifureta Shokugyō de Sekai Saikyō) is a Japanese light novel series written by Ryo Shirakome and illustrated by Takayaki.
 Originally a web novel, the series was published in print from June 2015 to September 2022.
-The series follows Hajime Nagumo, who is transported to another world with the rest of his class to fight in a war against the demon race.
-After he is betrayed and left to die by one of his classmates, Hajime begins a journey to improve himself and find a way to return home.
+The series follows Hajime Nagumo, a bullied high school student who is transported to another world with the rest of his class and his school teacher to fight in a war against the demon race.
+After he is betrayed and left to die by one of his classmates, Hajime begins a journey to improve himself and find a way for everyone to return home.
 The novels are licensed in English by J-Novel Club, with Seven Seas Entertainment publishing them in print.
 The English translation of the light novel was done by Murtaza Burhan.
 A prequel light novel was published in 2017.

-The series has received a manga adaptation, serialized on Ovelap's Comic Gardo website since 2016, as well as a yonkoma comedy spinoff and a manga adaptation of the prequel novel, all three licensed by Seven Seas.
+The series has received a manga adaptation, serialized on Overlap's Comic Gardo website since 2016, as well as a yonkoma comedy spinoff and a manga adaptation of the prequel novel, all three licensed by Seven Seas.
 An anime television series adaptation by White Fox and Asread aired from July to October 2019.
 A second season by Asread and Studio Mother aired from January to March 2022.
-A third season has been announced.
+A third season aired from October 2024 to February 2025.